 Caiman crocodilus is this caiman’s Latin name.
 It literally means “alligator crocodile.”

-Other Latin names have been previously described to the spectacled caiman, but the original scientific name, Lacerta crocodilus, was given to this caiman by Carl Linnaeus, the “father of taxonomy” and means “white crocodile” to distinguish it from the black caiman.
+Other Latin names have been given to the spectacled caiman, but the original scientific name, Lacerta crocodilus, was given to this caiman by Carl Linnaeus, the “father of taxonomy” and means “white crocodile” to distinguish it from the black caiman.

 In 1801, it was described as Caiman sclerops by Schneider.
 Some scientists prefer sclerops as the scientific name – because having crocodilus term for a caiman (actually an alligator) can cause confusion.